 This type of personalized service is valuable to customers, and is something Amazon doesn’t provide.
 Today’s car shoppers also seek out dealerships with more personalized experiences, so this is a key area to focus on.

 Start by providing a great experience on your dealership website, making it a resource for information and forward movement: price transparency wherever possible, feature information, how-to guides, infographics on the latest technology, easy trade-in and financing tools, etc.

-In store, provide training so your salespeople become experts in your inventory and the latest technologies to answer savvy shoppers’ questions.
+In-store, provide training so your salespeople become experts in your inventory and the latest technologies to answer savvy shoppers’ questions.

+Spruce up waiting areas with snacks and plentiful electrical outlets so shoppers are comfortable, and can set up to stay as long as they need.
 Also, experiment with services like service customer pick-up, or a test drive at home program.
 Customer service has a lot of room for innovation — and for building customer loyalty.